5 Ways Rheumatoid Arthritis Affects Your Skin

 Slow-healing sores, called ulcers, on your fingertips

 Be sure to dress appropriately in cold weather.
-Though it sounds extreme, you also may want to consider wearing gloves while shopping in the refrigerator and freezer aisles of the grocery store.
+Though it sounds extreme, you also may want to consider wearing gloves when shopping in the refrigerator and freezer aisles of the grocery store.

 2. Rheumatoid Nodules

 About 50% of people with RA also get rheumatoid nodules.
 These are lumps of tissue that develop under the skin.
 They often form over bony areas like your fingers or elbows.
 Sometimes, nodules go away without treatment.
 A class of drugs called disease-modifying antirheumatic drugs (DMARDs) used to treat RA can help nodules disappear as well.

 Corticosteroid medications help control inflammation caused by RA.
 These drugs can also cause thinning of the skin and make you more vulnerable to bruising.